mattermost/docs/source/guides/branding.rst

 The following guidelines are intended to help developers of Mattermost integrations offer clear, consistent naming across the broader community.

-- IMPORTANT: Please do not name your integrations or apps starting with, or only using, the name “Mattermost”, as this may confuse end users as to where to find support
+- IMPORTANT: Please do not start with or use the name "Mattermost" for your integration as this may confuse  users on where to find support.

-We ask community projects might be named using “for Mattermost”, examples:
+Community projects may be named using “for Mattermost”, for example:

 - `GitLab Integration Service for Mattermost <https://github.com/NotSqrt/mattermost-integration-gitlab>`_
 - `Giphy Integration Service for Mattermost <https://github.com/numberly/mattermost-integration-giphy>`_